-Of course, this is the beginning as the Yeti return to ‘Doctor Who’ in the story ‘The Web of Fear’.
+Of course, this was the beginning as the Yeti returned to ‘Doctor Who’ in the story ‘The Web of Fear’.
 Professor Travers also returns in that story, as a much older man in the 1960s.
 The Yeti were supposed to return in a third story called ‘Laird of the McCrimmon’, but sadly that didn’t get made.

 ‘The Abominable Snowmen’ rating – 7/10

 |The previous story

 For the Second Doctor was